Leelanau State Park Expansion: For the Birds!

 That same week, I received some of the most amazing photos of snowy owls taken this winter by Sheen Watkins, a nature photographer who submitted the photos for our Why Leelanau blog.
 Sheen had spotted the owls in an open field further north in LeelanauTownship at the tip of the peninsula.

 Leelanau Township—particularly its northern-most reaches, contains some of the most outstanding bird habitat in Michigan.
 Thousands of birds pass through the tip of the peninsula during migration on their way to Canada.
-“From mid-April to mid-May, it’s one of the most fantastic birding spots anywhere,” says Ed Ketterer, an avid birder and Conservancy Board Member who is helping to organize the 2013 Leelanau BirdFest.
-(See our events page for a list of birdfest events.)
+“From mid-April to mid-May, it’s one of the most fantastic birding spots anywhere,” says Ed Ketterer, an avid birder and Conservancy Board Member.

 It’s been a top goal of ours to protect lands at the tip since we opened our doors in 1988.
 Now with the addition of two 20-acre parcels purchased at year end, we have protected nearly 700 acres “for the birds” and over a mile of Lake Michigan shoreline.
 The corridor of protected land at the tip includes our properties as well as land owned by the Leelanau State Park and privately owned lands protected by conservation easements